 JILA scientists have invented a new imaging technique that produces rapid, precise measurements of quantum behavior in an atomic clock in the form of near-instant visual art.
 The technique combines spectroscopy, which extracts information from interactions between light and matter, with high-resolution microscopy.

-As described in Physical Review Letters (link is external), the JILA method makes spatial maps of energy shifts among the atoms in a three-dimensional strontium lattice atomic clock, providing information about each atom’s location and energy level, or quantum state.
+As described in Physical Review Letters, the JILA method makes spatial maps of energy shifts among the atoms in a three-dimensional strontium lattice atomic clock, providing information about each atom’s location and energy level, or quantum state.

 The technique rapidly measures physical effects that are important to atomic clocks, thus improving the clock’s precision, and it can add new atomic-level detail to studies of phenomena such as magnetism and superconductivity.
 In the future, the method may allow scientists to finally see new physics such as the connection between quantum physics and gravity.